-While the interface isn’t perfect, and lacks some of the features of fuboTV, it’s nice to be able to record as much as you want without worrying about storage space.
+While the interface isn’t perfect it’s nice to be able to record as much as you want without worrying about storage space.

-Factoring in the free trial, discounts for new members, and monthly price, YouTube TV is a good deal.
+Factoring in the free trial, discounts for new members, and available add-ons, YouTube TV is a good deal.
 For cordcutters, YouTube TV provides a great alternative to cable.